dovahcrow/dovahcrow.github.io/content/home/about.md

   title = "Education"

 [[education.courses]]
-  course = "BSc in Infomation Security" institution = "University of Electronic Science and Technology of China" year = 2012
+  course = "BEng in Infomation Security" institution = "University of Electronic Science and Technology of China" year = 2012